 Counsellors and mental health advisors have supervision by another professional as a requirement of their practice.
 Supervisors provide feedback on the counsellor or mental health advisor’s work and support their professional development.

 For more than 10 years, I have worked in and around the mental health sector, as a nurse and as a support worker.
-As a nurse I have developed a special interest in therapy and have become more specialised over the past few years.
-I have worked in community mental health teams across Auckland, with the Centre for Youth Health Gender Clinics and at the Regional Eating Disorder Service.
-I'm experienced in working with people who are struggling with low mood, anxiety, disordered eating, low self-esteem, neurodiversity, PTSD and life transitions.
-I have also worked closely with people who identify as part of the LGBTQIA+ community, and support people exploring their gender and sexuality.
+As a nurse, I have developed a special interest in therapy and have become more specialised over the past few years.
+In particular I am passionate about working with the rainbow and disability communities.

 Counsellor for Māori - City, North and South Campus